defshine/flaskblog/README.md

 Look status:

 > $ sudo supervisorctl status

+## Version

+v0.2
+v0.1

 ##Connect me

 Life is short,you need python!
 If you are interested in this project, Join us!

+## License

+This project is licensed under the [MIT license](http://opensource.org/licenses/MIT), see `LICENSE` for more details.